BeyondVIP/bvip_docs/api/reservations.md

 **event_info** – read-only information about event.

 Ones **actual_spent** is set reservation is closed out and cannot be changed.
+ To change reservation **open** parameter should be "1", then actual spent will be deleted (new actual spent will be set if provided).

 #### {tense#STRING}
     'past', 'upcoming'